will-lol/document-vault/Global Politics/Human rights/paper 2 planning.md

 - The war on terror
 - US hegemony

-The United States hegemony, its ideologies and consequences makes the concept of human rights a moderately unachievable ideal throughout the world.
 ### Main points

 ## Body
-### Actors in global politics use human rights law to provide diplomatic pressure onto
+### Actors with ulterior motives in global politics may misuse human rights law to apply diplomatic pressure onto other actors, undermining the overall concept of human rights and justifying a use of hard power against an actor.

+### State actors do not have incentive to protect human rights aside from diplomatic pressures applied from other states acting as global governance.

+### The concept of global governance for human rights is in contradiction with the concept of sovereignty

 ## Conclusion